nedredmond/gh-role/README.md

 - __`-f`__ Prints a friendly message instead of the machine-readable role.
   - i.e., `User has admin role in nedredmond/gh-role.`
 - After any flags, list the roles you want to verify, separated by spaces.
 If none are provided, the command will print your current role instead.
+  - There is no validation for provided roles and they are not case-sensitive.
+The only requirement is that the role is spelled correctly.